IT services firm LogicaCMG will build a government database tracking the exam results of every teenager from the age of 14 onwards.

 The new database, being officially unveiled today, is part of the £45m Managing Information Across Partners scheme, a shared services initiative that has the stated aim of providing better services to students, academic institutions, examining bodies, government agencies and employers.
 LogicaCMG is already the infrastructure provider to the Learning and Skills Council, which is running the MIAP scheme.

 Planning for MIAP kicked off in 2002, establishing a data sharing framework.
 In 2006, common data definitions were set in order to facilitate information sharing, and tests began on the learner registration service.
 On 3 September 2007, the registration service went live.

 For the database, the government will create a ‘learner record’ and a unique number for each student, containing personal details and a record of grades achieved.
-135,000 students have received their unique number so far, and those numbers will be used in the learner records from the 2008 academic year.
-The information will be available to employers and government agencies, and will also be used as part of the diplomas scheme that is an alternative to GCSE and A-level exams.
+135,000 students have received their unique number so far.
+The information will be available to employers and government agencies.

-News of the student database broke before the official launch, and prompted widespread speculation over potential security risks to the database.
+News of the scheme has prompted speculation over potential security risks to the database.
 A review is currently taking place over another database, called ContactPoint, which is planned to contain the personal details of all children in England.
 That review was commissioned after HM Revenue & Customs lost 25 million child benefit records.